Makktu/StarDrifter-2025/README.md

 Problem is the current sprite is a placeholder and it's not worth working on further unless it's the final sprite, or near to final.

+### Fri 25 April 2025
+Experimenting with different looks for the Hunter.
+Settled on a kind of mobile crosshair that will be animated when in proximity to player - sparks, ideally.